markuswoerle/tum-iwb_module-2/README.md

 - configuration_10_storage_level.csv

 ## Acknowledgements
-This research was funded by the German Federal Ministry of Education and Research (BMBF) as part of the Kopernikus project SynErgie (03SFK3E1-3).
+This research was funded by the German Federal Ministry of Research, Technology and Space (BMFTR) as part of the Kopernikus project SynErgie (03SFK3E1-3).

 ## License
 This repository is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).